lazzarello/diy-film-festival/README.md

 ### Github Pages (zero dollars)

 Github is a platform used by software engineers to develop code collaboratively.
 It also can host websites, neat!
-Here's how to set one up. **jargon watch** *a repo* is what you are looking at right now. *forking a repo* is what you are about to do.
+Here's how to set one up. **Jargon Watch:** *a repo* is what you are looking at right now. *forking a repo* is what you are about to do.
 It's a fancy way of making a copy with a reference back to the original.

 1. [Create an account on Github](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home).
 2. [Fork this repository](https://github.com/lazzarello/diy-film-festival/fork) by clicking the icon that says fork.